ceph/ceph-csi/docs/coding.md

 ### Logging

-* If a function is only invoked as part of a transaction step, always use the transaction's logger to ensure propagation of request ID and transaction ID.
 * The inner-most utility functions should never log.
 Logging must almost always be done by the caller on receiving an `error`.
 * Always use log level `DEBUG` to provide useful **diagnostic information** to